minitage/minitage.github.io/source/spec.rst

 ===================

  - Be simple !
  - Run on popular Unixes, including FreeBSD, Linux and MacOSX.
-And in a second time, why not port him to other dirty OSs.
+And in a second time, why not port him to other OSs.
  - Have a simple and robust dependency system.
  - Integrates other build systems
- - Fetch from several methods: main are svn, http, ftp, ercurial (CVS, GIT, and bzr in a second time)
+ - Fetch from several methods: main are svn, http, ftp, Mercurial, Git and Bzr
  - Provide some system which allow us search for packages in alternate locations.
  - Install each part independently to the others.
 Follow the http rule (DO NOT SHARE)::